 Do You Need a CPA License Defense Attorney?

 As an accountant, you’ve gone through several years of schooling and passed a tough exam to earn the title of certified public accountant (CPA).
-You never really think about needing a CPA license defense attorney, until you do.
+You never really think about needing an Arizona CPA license defense attorney, until you do.

 Talking with an experienced CPA license defense attorney should be the first action you take when faced with that threat.